-- A visit to Colchester Zoo to look at Classification, Biodiversity and Conservation, which are topics in both the A level Biology and the IB Biology courses.
+- A visit to Colchester Zoo to look at Classification, Biodiversity and Conservation.

 - Fieldwork is an essential part of any Biologist’s experience.
 At the end of the first year on the A level Biology course there is a requirement for students to learn practical skills associated with the study of Ecology and to carry out fieldwork investigations.

 - We have very good links with The University of Essex and other HE providers, which provides our students with the opportunity to attend a Biology conference and other talks where they experience a ‘taste’ of university life and what it might be like to study biology at degree level.

 Support and Extension Activities

 The Biology department runs a range of support and extension sessions every week to enhance students’ achievement on our courses.
 These range from drop in support sessions for students who require some help with specific topics or pieces of work and subject support sessions prior to internal test dates and the A level Biology examinations at the end of the course.
 We also offer extension classes which stretch our more able students beyond the course specifications and allow some the opportunity to sit the Biology Olympiad papers each year.